 The TDP is designed to provide an efficient process to fairly and reasonably compensate, as swiftly as possible, certain valid personal injury and wrongful death claims as set forth in the Trust Agreement and the TDP.
-The TDP distinguishes between (i) TD (Takata Defendant) claims, which are current and future personal injury or wrongful death claims arising out of the rupture or aggressive deployment of a Takata phase-stabilized ammonium nitrate airbag inflator (other than POEM claims), and (ii) POEM claims which are current and future personal injury or wrongful death claims arising out of the rupture or aggressive deployment of a Takata phase-stabilized ammonium nitrate airbag involving a vehicle manufactured or sold by a POEM.
-By agreement with the POEM, the Trust has the goal of fully compensating POEM claims through additional POEM contributions to the Trust.
+The TDP distinguishes between (i) TD (Takata Defendant) claims, which are current and future personal injury or wrongful death claims arising out of the rupture or aggressive deployment of a Takata phase-stabilized ammonium nitrate airbag inflator (other than POEM claims), and (ii) POEM claims which are current and future personal injury or wrongful death for the rupture or wrongful death claims).

+claims arising out of the rupture or aggressive deployment of a Takata phase-stabilized ammonium nitrate airbag involving a vehicle manufactured or sold by a POEM.
+By agreement with each of the POEMs, the Trust has the goal of fully compensating POEM claims through additional POEM contributions to the Trust.

 The TDP establishes a relative valuation process adopted from and approved by the Michigan District Court with respect to the IRF.
-That valuation process classifies each compensable claim into an injury category which will be assigned points.
-The points assigned to each claim will be converted into a monetary award based on the value of each point.
+That valuation process classifies each compensable claim into an injury category which is assigned points.
+The points assigned to each claim are converted into a monetary award based on the value of each point.
 The dollar value of each point may be adjusted periodically in accordance with the provisions of the TDP.